merovex-press/stranded-series/series/books/0101-discovery/002-introduce-mortimer.md

 * * *

 The next morning, Dorian assembled his men and instructed them to visit the next two towns down each road, then report back.
+That would fit within Bethlehem's orders and give some indication which way Ephraim went.
 He told them to ask for a preacher or smith, working on the theory Ephraim was using his trade.
 They broke up and headed to the stable to ride on.

 A few minutes later, Sergeant Tailor returned with a sheepish look on his face.
 "Sir, Doris has a limp."

 "Sergeant, I don't know what you do with your mounts.
 They always come up limp."

 "I dunno, sir.
 It's not like I had them growing up."
 Sergeant Tailor's accent came from the worst parts of London.

-Ensign Mabbott knew where they found him, a jail not much farther form there.
+Ensign Mabbott knew where they found him, a jail not much farther from there.
 "Fine.
-Take Black Betty.
+Take myBlack Betty.
 She's rock steady.
 But go easy on her.
 She's still a bit wild."

 ## Mook dies in Burnt Cabin / Sidneyville